Tangled Paths: A Random Graph Model from Mallows Permutations: The Treewidth and Cutwidth, Proof of Theorem

 Given vertices $i,j,k\in [n]$ we say that the edge $jk\in E(\sigma(P_n))$ is \textit{bad} (with respect to $i$) if $j<i$ and $k> i$.
 We claim that if $\mathcal{W}( \ell,L)$ holds then, for any $i\in [n]$, there are at most $4\ell $ edges which are bad for $i$.
-We show this by keeping track of where elements are inserted during the Mallows process $(r_j)_{j=1}^n$ (see \eqref{eq:MallowsProc-1}).
-By definition if an edge is bad for $i$ then exactly one of its endpoints must have value greater than $i$, thus if $i=n$ then there are no bad edges for $i$.
-Thus assume that $i<n$ and observe for any element $k\in\{i+1,\dots, n\}$ there are at most $2$ bad edges with endpoint $k$, since $k$ can be adjacent to at most two elements $j<i$ in the final permutation $r_n$.
-We now partition the elements $k\in \{i+1,\dots, n\}$ into three disjoint sets $A_{i}$, $B_i$ and $C_i$ based on their value $k$ and $v_k$, the insert position relative to the left hand end of $r_{k-1}$: To show there are at most $4\ell$ bad edges for $i$ we treat each of these sets separately.
+We show this by keeping track of where elements are inserted during the $q$-Mallows process $(r_a)_{a=1}^n$.
+By definition if an edge is bad for $i$, then exactly one of its endpoints must have value greater than $i$.
+If $i=n$ then there are no bad edges for $i$, so we assume that $i<n$.
+Observe for any element $k\in\{i+1,\dots, n\}$ there are at most $2$ bad edges with endpoint $k$, since $k$ can be adjacent to at most two elements $j<i$ in the final permutation $r_n$.
+We now partition the elements $k\in \{i+1,\dots, n\}$ into three disjoint sets $A_{i}$, $B_i$ and $C_i$ based on their value $k$ and $v_k$, the insert position of the element $k$ relative to the left-hand end of $r_{k-1}$: See Figure \ref{fig:cutwidth} for an example.
+We will count the contribution of each set to the bad edges.

 \textit{Contribution from $(A_i)$}: Conditional on $\mathcal{B}(i,\ell,L) $, we have $|A_i|\leq \ell$.
 Thus, in total the elements in $A_i$ contribute at most $2\ell$ bad edges.